REQUIRED MATERIALS

 Sew all around using a zipper foot.

-Trim the ends of the zipper that are sticking out, then lightly burn the ends to prevent them from fraying.
+Trim the excess zipper ends, then lightly burn the ends to prevent fraying.

 ![]() |